josiah-roberts/justcallme.ryan/md/california.md

 > Plenty of room at the Hotel California
 > Any time of year you can find it here

-Back then, the song was an evocative piece
+Back then, the song was an evocative piece that woke me up a bit on a long drive to LA.
+Today, I feel it more deeply - perhaps I'm living in the Hotel California - people keep checking out, but I'm still here.